rashidis/project_planner/README.md

 ### Enhanced Team Efficiency
 - Notes are synced to project plans automatically.
-- Updates happen in real-time and are centralized in one location.
+- Updates happen in real-time and are centralised in one location.
 - Action items are tracked without manual intervention.
 - All platform activity is converted into actionable data.